userdocs/qbittorrent-nox-static-legacy/README.md

+# qbittorrent-nox-static-legacy

-# The `qbittorrent-nox-static-legacy` is a fully static build of qBittorrent 4.3.9 and libtorrent v1.2 built with modern dependencies.
+The `qbittorrent-nox-static-legacy` is a fully static build of qBittorrent 4.3.9 and libtorrent v1.2 built with modern dependencies.
 Derived from the qbittorrent-nox-static project.

 ## Install the latest release